How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 According to the official theory, there are 2 types of psoriasis:

-1. Type 1 psoriasis is transmitted at the gene level by breakdowns in the immune system.
-More than half of all patients are susceptible to type 1 psoriasis, and mainly young people face the disease.
+1. Type 1 psoriasis is transmitted at the genetic level by defects in the immune system.
+Type 1 psoriasis affects more than half of all patients, and predominantly young people suffer from the disease.
 With this type of disease, only the skin is affected.

-2. Type 2 psoriasis - occurs, as a rule, with an improper lifestyle and adverse effects on the body, occurs most often in adulthood.
-Type 2 psoriasis is especially dangerous because proceeds much more severely and joints and nails are affected.
+2. Psoriasis type 2 - occurs, as a rule, with an unhealthy lifestyle and adverse effects on the body, and occurs most often in adulthood.
+Type 2 psoriasis is especially dangerous because...
+It is much more severe and affects joints and nails.

-It is known that healthy skin cells divide in 21 to 28 days.
+It is known that healthy skin cells divide in 21 - 28 days.
 With psoriasis, there is a decrease in this time to 4 - 5 days.

 Psoriasis tends to develop gradually.
 The first symptoms of the disease are always very itchy red spots (papules), located mainly on the head, on the folds of the body and skin folds.

-Psoriasis papules have their own characteristics that are unique only to this disease:
+Psoriasis papules have their own characteristics that are unique to this disease:

-• There is a thin scale on the surface of each papule, it can be removed without much difficulty with little friction of the spot;
+• There is a thin scale on the surface of each papule; it can be removed without much difficulty with slight rubbing of the spot;

-• After removing the scales and further rubbing, a pale pink patch of skin is exposed;
+• After removing the scales and further rubbing, a pale pink area of skin is exposed;

 • Small drops of blood appear on the exposed area.